fenris123/getting-and-cleaning-data-coursera/README.md

 The data that we had use as a base can be downloaded from here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 to work properly, the data must be extracted don your working directory.
-In simpler words, contain the “UCI HAR Dataset” directory and all it’s content must be on your working directory.
+In simpler words,  the “UCI HAR Dataset” directory and all it’s content must be on your working directory.